 Every year, Japan attracts thousands of travelers to visit this beautiful country.
 But unlike the prejudices, it’s not only Manga-Fans visiting.
 Japan is extremely popular for its culture, its traditional architecture and its magnificent nature.
 Therefore, Japan attracts a huge variety of target groups: as there are so many options, such as Couchsurfing, Homestay in Japan, Capsule Hotels up to Business and Luxury Hotels.
 But there are many differences between the Japanese and the Western culture.
-Because of that, I’ve created a little overview for you about all the things I wish I had known before visiting Japan.
+Because of that, I’ve created a little overview for you about all the things I wish I knew before going to Japan.

 What to find out in this post